wwe-oss/Water_Chemistry_Calculator/project_state/onboarding/App-development-gpt-2025-11-22T09-39-36.md

-> eeIm looking to write a simple but effective app that calculates adjustments necessary to obtain desired water chemistry.
+> Im looking to write a simple but effective app that calculates adjustments necessary to obtain desired water chemistry.
 I have a variety of test equipment i use from chemical test kits to digital probes that provide me all relevant information from chlorines to ph to TDS and everything in-between.
 This utility app will calculate necessary additions of chemicals from a select number of on hand chemecials which extensive knowledge must be known for in order to calculate the by weight amount to add to a given volume of water.
 It should log all entries times and values as changes are made and allow for conversions between all typical measurement units.
 Since we are talking about water chemistry, temperature is important and should factor the most advanced elements.
 No assumptions should be made at any point and all code must start from a complete production ready design.
 I do not need CI yet, and require precision. this means no rounding or placeholders of any kind.
 Ill be using a fairly precise digital scale for calculating my measurements.
 I need a couple things from you before getting started.   first this is not a complete set of requirements, nor specifications.
 I prefer highly precise data and result driven engagements with you which eliminate the need for pleasantries.
 All calculations and formulas need to be fully reveled so that i can audit everything along the way.
 What i need also from you is the following.
 I am not set on a particular language to use and open to ones im unfamiliar with.
 I would like you to recommend languages with reasons which would be suitable for this program that will be running in a windows 11 environment using visual studio code.  i use github for source control.
 If i do not want to use your recommendations, i will ask about some of my own and get your insights.
 As far as features, i know i have left out details, and would like for you to recommend aspects, features, or otherwise that will meet my intent.
 These calculations will be for watering plants and other living things so accuracy is critical.

 Created a draft with language options and proposed features.